Our recent recommendations for The Jam Jar

 Sell out warning!
 Inventive jazz fusion ensemble melding afrofunk, afrobeat, gnawa and rumba into a fire-breathing 9-headed psychedelic beast.
 Muito Kaballa are a force to be reckoned with FFO: Fela Kuti, Tenderlonious, L'éclair, Surprise Chef, the Pyramids.

-Muito Kaballa at The Jam Jar.
+Muito Kaballa + Plantfood at The Jam Jar.